PURABI BOSE পূরবী বসু

 Picture

-Feature film (over 60 minutes)
+Feature length film

-2018 Vaña Vaasiyon (Forest Dwellers), Purabi's self-funded debut 85 min feature film series on the way of living for the adivasis and the particularly vulnerable tribal groups of India.
+[12] 2018 Bose, P. Vaña Vaasiyon (Forest Dwellers), 85 min feature film series on the way of living for the Adivasis and the particularly vulnerable tribal groups in diverse forests in India.
+A Landing Together Film in multilingual 11 languages and dialects covers 12 unique communities of tribal mainland and northeast India.
+Watch on www.landingtogether.weebly.com

 Official Selection in Film Festival: Nominated for Dadasaheb Phalke Award Documentary Film (India, 2018), and CULTUREELS Ethnographic Film Festival (Finland, 2021)